Posts Tagged ‘Arduino’

 [comport] simply sends and receives serial messages.
 I found it a little difficult to convert those messages into the right format as to understand and further process them.
 The PD help file isn’t exactly helpful to that extend, but I found a patch called ArduinoPDMessageSystem that makes sense of the serial messages, even though I haven’t understood every objects function there yet.

 So far, I have managed to send messages to the Arduino to interface a HCF4094 shift register controlling 8 LEDs.
-I use the same register to control my “Diskokugel”, so I heres for the next step to its completion :-)
+I use the same register to control my “Diskokugel”, so heres for the next step to its completion :-)

 Crazy AV Machines Workshop